karyma101/handbook/_definitions/README.md

   - Firefox
   - Edge

+### Web Servers

+- A web server is a process running on a computer that listens for incoming requests for information over the internet and sends back responses.

 ### Webviews

 - Used by Native OS, in a native application to run a web page.